Unreliable Visions of the Past

 Sadly, on October 22nd, 1997, Scott suffered a fatal heart attack while cleaning the shop.
 Almost immediately after, employees began seeing a ‘ghost-like figure’ wandering around the store after dark.
 With the loss of her father and several employees refusing to work night shifts, Rachel decided to close the store permanently.
 On October 19th, 1998, the night before Records Rancho’s planned final day, Rachel disappeared.
 Outdoor security cameras captured her locking the shop from the inside and then retreating out of view.
 She was never seen again.

 Lancaster’s Movie Master video shop specialized in science fiction and horror titles from around the world.
-According to owners Lance Bell and Scott Gorman, nothing was too bloody, weird, or terrifying for Movie Master’s shelves.
+According to owners Lance Bell and Blake Gorman, nothing was too bloody, weird, or terrifying for Movie Master’s shelves.
 They had no idea how prescient that claim would prove to be.

 On October 23rd, 1996, Movie Master received several phone calls from customers complaining that something was ‘wrong’ with their VHS rentals.
 Upon investigating, employees discovered that the shop’s entire stock of video tapes had been overwritten with the same scrambled image of a dark red hand.
 Several employees who saw the image became physically ill and one worker was admitted to a local hospital for symptoms of poisoning.
 By the following morning, Movie Master was permanently closed and its entire stock was rushed to an undisclosed waste facility and incinerated.